 This section provides details of a wide range of local and national information, support and listening services available to all staff.
 However, it is also important to remember some of the smaller, basic things we can all to help us feel better at work.
 For example, taking regular breaks, even for just a short time, is important to take some time out of your ward, department or office.
 Taking a few minutes to ask a colleague how they are feeling, being kind to yourself and others, smiling at someone you pass on the corridor, making someone a cup of tea and other small random acts of kindness can all make a big difference.
 For more practical tips and advice to clear your head, improve your mood and connect with others visit the Clear Your Head website.

-For wellbeing resources to support yourself, your colleagues and your staff visit the Wellbeing Resources page.
+A wide range of resources are available to support yourself, your staff, teams and colleagues – visit the Wellbeing Resources page for more details.

 Psychological First Aid

-To access this 9am – 5pm service, please telephone using the numbers below:
+To access this support, please telephone or text using the numbers below: